Why Henna is the Best Hair dye for Sensitive Scalps

 Synthetic dyes that have a red, or darker colour often include a substance called PPD (Paraphenylenediamine).
-This is a form of black henna, but it’s highly allergic and is actually banned in the USA, due the rise in very severe reactions.
+This is highly allergenic and is actually banned in some countries, due to the high incidence of severe reactions.

-You’ll know if you’re reactive, as your scalp may start to hurt a few hours after dying your hair (even in a salon) and you may develop patches of contact dermatitis, around the eyes or inner rim of the ears that are sore and scab.
+You’ll know if you’re reactive, as your scalp may start to hurt a few hours after dying your hair (even in a salon) and you may develop patches of contact dermatitis, around the eyes or inner rim of the ears.

-Bleaches and lightening agents are extremely strong and can lead to burning and soreness in the scalp, and hair damage.
+Bleaches and lightening agents, fragrances and some preservatives in hair dye can also lead to burning and soreness in the scalp, and potentially hair damage.

 Henna (Lawsonia inermis) is a plant-based dye that has been used safely for thousands of years.

-There are lots of reasons why Henna is so good for a reactive scalp, not least because it is naturally rich in nutrients that soothe the scalp:
+There are lots of reasons why Henna is good for a reactive scalp, not least because it is naturally rich in soothing nutrients:

-It’s rich in Vitamin E, which helps to add shine
+- It’s rich in Vitamin E, which also helps to add shine;

 Over time, as your scalp improves, you will be likely to itch less and feel less inclined to touch or scratch it, which improves the swelling, scabbing and issues.